Overall Record: 253-193/19 Record at Ole Miss: 203-185/16

 2010, 2012 ITA South Region Coach of the Year

 He's won two national championships in Division II and led a team to the SEC West Championship.
 He's coached numerous All-Americans and All-SEC players.
 His teams are notorious for excellence in the classroom.
-Mark Beyers has accomplished a lot in 15 years as a head coach, and with five of the top six returning from last year's squad and one of the top newcomers in the nation, the Rebels hope to take it to another level in 2018.
+Mark Beyers has accomplished a lot in 19 years as a head coach, and with six of the top seven returning from last year's squad and one of the top newcomers in the nation, the Rebels hope to take it to another level in 2018.

 Youth was the name of the game in 2013, as the Rebels did not feature a senior on the team and only two juniors.
 They earned the program's 16th overall NCAA appearance, and junior Caroline Rohde-Moe participated in the NCAA Singles Championship as well as earned All-SEC honors for the second time.
 Off the court, the Rebels were one of the best, earning an APR Public Recognition Award and leading all sports at Ole Miss with a 3.64 team GPA in the spring.

 In 2012, the Rebels earned their fourth straight NCAA appearance and a final national ranking of No. 18.
 It marked the third time in the last four years for the Rebels to end the year ranked in the Top 25.
 The Rebels (18-9) hosted the NCAA first and second rounds for the first time since 1999 and finished among the top four in the overall SEC standings for the second time in three years.
 The 18 wins are the most since the 1999 team posted 21.
 The Rebels also advanced to the National Team Indoor Final 16 for the first time since 2000.
 Kristi Boxx and Abby Guthrie earned All-America honors and were joined on the All-SEC team by Caroline Rohde-Moe and freshman Erin Stephens.
 Julia Jones made the All-Freshman team along with Stephens.